-In 2022, with the celebration of 40 years, a new award category has been introduced – Award for Best Public Art Project.
-Along with this new award, two small updates have been made to two of the award categories.
+In 2022, with the celebration of 40 years, a new award category was introduced – Award for Best Public Art Project.
+Along with this new award, two small updates were made to two of the award categories.
 Sustainable Development – Existing Buildings and Sustainable Development – New Buildings has now been combined to the one category; Award for Best Sustainable Development and Diversity >250 Employees and Diversity <250 Employees has now been combined to the one category; Award for Diversity.

 relive the past awards

 Want to see who the past finalists and winners were last year to know what to expect?
 Visit our YouTube channel and go on the journey again with us.